christopher5106/christopher5106.github.io/_posts/2015-09-14-comparing-tesseract-and-deep-learning-for-ocr-optical-character-recognition.markdown

     image_path,character,x,y,width,height,orientation

 in a CSV format.
-Licence plates are detected with a cascade classifier and letters with the findContours method from OpenCV.
+License plates are detected with a cascade classifier and letters with the findContours method from OpenCV.
+I filter contours that are too small compared to the license plate dimensions, and contours that do not contain enough black/dark colors, because french license plates are always written in black color.

-I created a convertion tool
+I created a conversion tool

     ./extract file.csv output_dir --backend=[lmdb|leveldb|directory|tesseract]